meanjs/mean/README.md

 After you have bound the services your want to your MEANJS application run `$ cf restage mean` to restage your application and your social services should now work.

-## Getting Started With MEAN.JS
-You have your application running, but there is a lot of stuff to understand.
-We recommend you go over the [Official Documentation](http://meanjs.org/docs.html).
-In the docs we'll try to explain both general concepts of MEAN components and give you some guidelines to help you improve your development process.
-We tried covering as many aspects as possible, and will keep it updated by your request.
-You can also help us develop and improve the documentation by checking out the *gh-pages* branch of this repository.

-## Community
-* Use the [Official Website](http://meanjs.org) to learn about changes and the roadmap.
-* Join #meanjs on freenode.
-* Discuss it in the new [Google Group](https://groups.google.com/d/forum/meanjs)
-* Ping us on [Twitter](http://twitter.com/meanjsorg) and [Facebook](http://facebook.com/meanjs)

-## Live Example
-Browse the live MEAN.JS example on [http://meanjs.herokuapp.com](http://meanjs.herokuapp.com).

 ## Credits
 Inspired by the great work of [Madhusudhan Srinivasa](https://github.com/madhums/)